The majority of your visitors and a few of your repeat customers rely on your homepage to decide whether to buy from you.

 2. Make your customers' lives easier

-Bliss – a skin and body care brand – nails it in leading customers to their products the right way.
-Let’s analyze their homepage optimization strategy to see what works:
+This skin and body care brand nails it in leading customers to their products the right way.

 - The drop-down menu on their homepage categorizes their products into new arrivals, body care, skincare, and their entire range if you want.
 It further classifies its products by category, collection, and skin type.
 It gives the visitors enough cues to find their preferred products.
 This extensive product display compensates for the small search button on the top left corner.